Our Rankings and Reputation

 General Medical Council

-The course is accredited by the General Medical Council (GMC).
+The course is accredited by the UK General Medical Council (GMC).
 The GMC helps protect patients and improve medical education and practice in the UK by setting standards for students and doctors.
-Visits by the GMC monitor organisations in their compliance with the standards and requirements as set out in Promoting Excellence: Standards for medical education and training.
+The GMC monitors our compliance with the standards and requirements as set out in Promoting Excellence: Standards for medical education and training.

-At the end of the undergraduate course, you will receive your MBBS degree, which is a primary medical qualification (PMQ).
+At the end of the undergraduate course, you will receive your MBBS degree, which is a primary medical qualification (PMQ) from Queen Mary University of London.
 Holding a PMQ entitles you to provisional registration with the General Medical Council, subject only to its acceptance that there are no Fitness to Practise concerns that need consideration.
 Provisional registration is time-limited to a maximum of three years and 30 days (1125 days in total).
 After this time period, your provisional registration will normally expire.

-Provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.
-To apply for a Foundation Year 1 post in the UK you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
+In the UK, provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work as a doctor.
+To apply for a Foundation Year 1 post in the UK you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme.

-To date, suitably qualified MBBS Malta graduates have been extremely successful in securing places with the Foundation Programme, but that is no indication for future years.
+To date, suitably qualified MBBS Malta graduates have been extremely successful in securing places with the UK Foundation Programme (FP), but that offers no guarantee for future years.
 Queen Mary does not administer the UK Foundation Programme, and cannot control whether, or on what basis, applicants are accepted into the Programme.
+Nor does Queen Mary determine immigration rights and the rules surrounding the right to work in the UK.
+That is an issue for the UK Government and is entirely independent of the possession of a degree that is recognised by the UK GMC for its academic content.

-The UK Government announced emergency legislation that prioritises UK medical graduates over International Medical Graduates (IMGs) in the allocation of jobs for the UK Foundation Programme FP and speciality training on 13 January 2026 and it became law in early March.
-Following the introduction of this legislation, QMUL Malta graduates are now designated as IMGs despite the fact that they undertake an identical course to that taken by QMUL London students, take the same examinations, including UK national qualifying exams, and are regulated by the UK General Medical Council (GMC).
+On 13 January 2026, the UK Government announced emergency legislation that prioritises UK medical graduates over International Medical Graduates (IMGs) in the allocation of jobs for the UK FP and speciality training and it became law in early March.
+Following the introduction of this legislation, QMUL Malta graduates are now designated as IMGs, despite the fact that they undertake an identical course to that taken by QMUL London students, take the same examinations, including UK national qualifying exams, and are regulated by the UK General Medical Council (GMC).

 The Government was not prepared to accept any amendment to the primary legislation.
 We have been told that they are very sympathetic to our students’ cause and that there may be scope for some subsequent modification of this position.
 However, we do not yet know what that will mean in practice.
 The Act contains provision for the Secretary of State to include additional groups of students in the prioritised category and we continue to press the case for our graduates.

-Our graduates remain eligible to apply for the UK Foundation Programme and we are hopeful they will secure posts as they become available in subsequent allocation rounds.
-The experience of previous years of declined offers means that this is indeed a reasonable expectation.
-However, the time frame over which this will happen has not be clarified.
+However, it is important not to overstate the implications of this new legislation.
+Our graduates remain eligible to apply for the UK Foundation Programme and we are very hopeful that many, if not all, will still secure posts in the UK FP in subsequent allocation rounds.
+The experience of previous years means that this is indeed a reasonable expectation.
+However, we will not know how this plays out until late June 2026 and possibly into July.

-Although this information was currently correct at the time of writing, students need to be aware that regulations in this area may change from time to time.
+Although this information was currently correct at the time of writing (3/6/26), students need to be aware that regulations in this area may change from time to time.

 Recognition